 A Systematic Review

-The final version of the review will be posted on this website as soon as it is available.
+The final version of the review is posted HERE.

 - A number of nonpharmacological interventions may improve function or pain outcomes 1 month to 1 year after the completion of therapy; evidence for some treatments and conditions is limited.